 Our lakes are vital to the citizens of Lakeland, as they provide opportunities for recreation, sanctuaries for wildlife, and natural beauty.
 In 1987, the Lakes Program was added to the City of Lakeland's Public Works Department.
 Because of the important relationship between stormwater and lake conservation, the Stormwater and Lakes Management Programs were merged in 1999.
 The purpose of the program is to improve the quality of all City lakes and water resources.

 The establishment of the Lakes & Stormwater Division has contributed considerably to improving the health and beauty of our City's lakes and waterways.
 The Lakes & Stormwater staff invites you to take advantage of and enjoy the many lakes and water resources available to Lakeland residents and visitors alike!

 To Report Pollution in the street or storm drain:

 The Pollution Hotline is a means for citizens to quickly and easily report illicit discharges observed within the City of Lakeland.
 This phone number is directly routed to the Lakes & Stormwater division to enable a quick response to the incident for the purpose of preventing pollution.

-Illicit discharges going into the storm drain and ultimately a lake can include, but are not limited to, waste flows from the following:
+Illicit discharges going into the storm drain can include, but are not limited to, waste flows from the following:

-In addition, grass clippings and yard debris left in the street upon completion of lawn maintenance activities also represent an illicit discharge.
+In addition, grass clippings and yard debris left in the street after lawn maintenance activities also represent an illicit discharge.
 Upon reaching our lakes, this material is a source of nutrients that can be a contributing factor in algae blooms which may ultimately cause fish kills.